Question: "What were the key events in the life of Jesus Christ? (part 2)"

 Raising of Lazarus: (John 11:1-44) – Lazarus, the brother of Mary and Martha of Bethany, was a personal friend of Jesus, which is why Jesus was sent for by the family when Lazarus was sick.
 Jesus delayed several days before going to Bethany, knowing that Lazarus would be dead long enough by then to verify this amazing display of divine power.
 Only God has the power over life and death, and by raising Lazarus from the grave, Jesus was reiterating His authority as God and His supremacy over death.
 Through this incident, the Son of God would be glorified in an unmistakable way.
 As with many other miracles and incidents, one of the goals was that the disciples—and we—“may believe” (John 20:31).
 Jesus is who He said He was, and this most astounding of His miracles testifies to that fact.
 Jesus told Martha, “I am the resurrection and the life” (John 11:25) and asked her if she believed what He was saying.
 This is the basis of the Christian life.
 We believe that Jesus is the very power of resurrection, and we trust in Him to give us eternal life through that power.
 We are buried with Him and raised by His authority over death.
 Only through His power can we be truly saved.

 Triumphal entry: (Matthew 21:1–11, 14–17; Mark 11:1–11; Luke 19:29–44; John 12:12–19) – Jesus’ triumphal entry into Jerusalem the week before the crucifixion is the basis of what is known as Palm Sunday.
-The multitudes who greeted Him laid palm branches in the road for Him, but their worship of Him was short-lived.
-In just a few days, these same crowds would be calling for His death, shouting “Crucify him!
+The multitudes who greeted Him laid palm branches in the road for Him, but the worship of Him was short-lived.
+In just a few days, other crowds would be calling for His death, shouting “Crucify him!
 Crucify him!”
 (Luke 23:20-21).
-But as He rode into Jerusalem on the back of a donkey’s colt—signifying His lowliness and humble state—He received the adoration of the crowd and their acknowledgement of His messianic claim.
+But as He rode into Jerusalem on the back of a donkey’s colt, He received the adoration of the crowd and their acknowledgement of His messianic claim.
 Even the little children welcomed Him, demonstrating that they knew what the Jewish leaders did not, that Jesus was the Messiah.
 Jesus’ entry into Jerusalem fulfilled the Old Testament prophecy of Zechariah repeated in John 12:15: “See, your king is coming, seated on a donkey's colt.”